CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server.md

     ![](.././media/createsql.png "sqlsearch")

-1. You will see the prerequistes page, you can explore the page and just click on the **Next: Server details** button.
+1. You will see the prerequisite page, you can explore the page and just click on the **Next: Server details** button.

-    - **Note**: We have already completed the prerequistes part for you.
+    - **Note**: We have already completed the prerequisite part for you.

     ![](.././media/presql.png "sqlsearch")